Legal protection of trees in the Isle of Man

 Trees on development sites

-Trees are not only critical to the environment and beauty of our landscape, but also provide important habitats for wildlife, such as nesting birds and roosting bats.
-You should be aware that both are protected under the Wildlife Act and it is an offence to damage or disturb bats or their roosts, or to damage active bird nests.
+Trees provide important habitats for wildlife, such as nesting birds and roosting bats.
+You should be aware that both are protected under the Wildlife Act (1990) and it is an offence to damage or disturb bats or their roosts, or to damage active bird nests.

 When considering the felling or limbing of a tree, you are reminded that checks should be made to see if the tree contains active bird nests (especially from March to July) or holes/cracks used by bats to roost or hibernate in.
 Reckless activities which result in the disturbance of nesting birds or bats may result in prosecution.